rockoder/rockoder.github.io/_posts/2018-02-11-so-good-they-cant-ignore-you.md

 - bookreview
 ---

+I recently completed reading [So Good They Can't Ignore You](https://www.amazon.com/gp/product/1455509124/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1455509124&linkCode=as2&tag=rockoder-20&linkId=55eb1b99d891cd64e15ab00bd09a9e87).

+I would highly recommend the book, especially to students and professional in early stage for their career.

-Recently I completed reading [So Good They Can't Ignore You](https://www.amazon.com/gp/product/1455509124/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1455509124&linkCode=as2&tag=rockoder-20&linkId=55eb1b99d891cd64e15ab00bd09a9e87).
-I wanted to write a summary of the book so that I could refer to it as and when required.
-I ended up creating a flow chart instead:
+I wanted to write a summary of the book for my reference.
+I ended up creating a flow chart instead.
+[Here](https://github.com/rockoder/rockoder.github.io/blob/master/public/images/posts/2018-02-11-so-good-they-cant-ignore-you) is the XML file generated using http://draw.io.
+Please feel free to edit and raise PR if you find something to improve.

 ![]({{ site.url }}/public/images/posts/2018-02-11-so-good-they-cant-ignore-you/so-good-they-cant-ignore-you-flow-chart.png)